 - 3.15 It is expected that the junction onto the A361 will be achieved through a combination of developer and public funding.
-The Tiverton Eastern Urban Extension is excluded from the Community Infrastructure Levy (CIL) which applies elsewhere in the district, so the provision of infrastructure including financial contributions for bus service enhancements will be secured through planning obligations (Section 106 Agreements). - 3.16 This development is not expected to exceed approximately 1,500 homes.
-The final number of dwellings on the site will be established following a further masterplannig exercise in relation to Area B. However, additional development of this site or further expansion to the east if exceeding 2,000 dwellings would likely trigger a requirement for a second access onto Heathcoat Way.
+The Tiverton Eastern Urban Extension is excluded from the Community Infrastructure Levy (CIL) which applies elsewhere in the district, so the provision of infrastructure including financial contributions for bus service enhancements will be secured through planning obligations (Section 106 Agreements). - 3.16 The final number of dwellings on the site will be established following a further masterplanning exercise in relation to Area B. However, additional development of this site or further expansion to the east if exceeding 2,000 dwellings would likely trigger a requirement for a second access onto Heathcoat Way.
 Devon County Council has considered options for the route of this road, should it be required in the future. - 3.17 Appropriate traffic calming and environmental enhancement along Blundell's Road together with cycle and pedestrian facilities have the opportunity to create an attractive sustainable transport corridor that respects the setting and operation of Blundell's School and the residential environment of the area.
 Devon County Council as Highway Authority will prepare a detailed design, subject to consultation. - 3.18 It is essential that the development is served by an attractive, convenient and safe network of sustainable transport routes, including bus, cycle and pedestrian.
 Streets appropriate for bus use should be provided so that as far as possible, all buildings are within 400 metres of a bus route.
 The existing Blundell's Road and the A361 link will need to be included in these routes, together with appropriate streets within the urban extension.
 It is equally important that cyclists have access to safe, attractive and direct cycle routes within the urban extension, linking together the dwellings, businesses and services in a network.
 These should link to the existing cycling and walking provision in the surrounding area, particularly the Railway Walk and Grand Western Canal (both part of the National Cycle Network) and public rights of way.
 The provision of Green Infrastructure will provide opportunities for off-road cycling and walking routes.
-The aim will be to integrate these sustainable transport provisions into the wide Tiverton and surrounding provision as far as possible. - 3.19 There will be the need for developers to prepare and implement Travel Plans for the development as a whole and for the constituent parts, to promote softer and other less traditional measures relating to transport. - 3.20 A major development must be served by high quality public transport in order to maximise its potential for sustainability and encourage alternatives to use of the car where possible.
+The aim will be to integrate these sustainable transport provisions into the wider Tiverton area and surrounding countryside as far as possible. - 3.19 There will be the need for developers to prepare and implement Travel Plans for the development as a whole and for the constituent parts, to promote softer and other less traditional measures relating to transport. - 3.20 A major development must be served by high quality public transport in order to maximise its potential for sustainability and encourage alternatives to use of the car where possible.
 The urban extension will provide new commercial space serving Tiverton and therefore it is important that the existing residential areas of the town have improved public transport access to it.
 As a major new residential area, it is also important that residents of the extension can access key locations by public transport.
 A service linking Exeter, the Bus Station and Tiverton Parkway Rail Station via the Eastern Urban Extension would make a significant contribution in this regard and reduce the carbon footprint of the development.
-Ongoing support of appropriate bus services will be required from the development until the point at which such services are self-supporting.
 Support of appropriate bus services will be required from the development for a minimum period of 5 years.